pkgw/worklog-tools/README.md

 As for filtering, the `RMISCLIST` directives select log records of only a certain type, where the “type” is defined by the word inside square brackets beginning each record (e.g., `[talk]`).
-The `RMISCLIST_IF` and `RMISCLIST_IF_NOT` directives further filter checking whether an item in each record is equal to `y`, with a missing item being treated as `n`.
+The `RMISCLIST_IF` and `RMISCLIST_IF_NOT` directives further filter checking whether a field in each record is equal to `y`, with a missing field being treated as `n`.

 To extend this behavior, you’re going to need to edit `worklog.py`.
 See the `cmd_rev_misc_list*` functions and `setup_processing`, which activates